JackDca/Mailpilewiki/FAQ---Basic-Questions.md

 ### How can I get a MailPile account?

 There is no such thing!
-Mailpile is software you run on you computer, not an e-mail service provider.
+Mailpile is software you run on your computer, not an e-mail service provider.
 So you can just use the e-mail addresses you have already, or sign up for a new one somewhere.

 ### Can I get a cool @mailpile.is email address?